 One note about the corn.
 If I had fresh corn, I’d have used it.
 But I had none so I had to content myself with canned corn.
 If you are more fortunate than I am and you have fresh corn on hand, use it.
 Just cut off the kernels with a knife then scrape whatever’s stuck in the cob (see illustration).

-- ¼ c. of crisp onion slices (homemade or store bought), chopped
+- 1/4 cup fried shallots (homemade or store bought), chopped

-- 4 to 5 c. of meat broth, preferably homemade
+- 4 to 5 cups bone broth preferably homemade

-- 1 c. of uncooked macaroni (any shape you prefer)
+- 1 cup uncooked macaroni (any shape you prefer)

-- a bunch of spinach leaves and tender stalks, as much as you like
+- a bunch of spinach leaves and tender stalks ss much as you like